The EvalGroup’s Clients

 Funding Source: Department of Defense and the state of South Carolina

-EvalGroup provided a Health and Wellness Program Coordinator and Health and Wellness Coaches within seven (7) regional locations throughout South Carolina.
-EvalGroup developed a customized health and wellness plan of action on a state-wide basis that assists Service Members, Family Members, and Retirees in creating, reaching, and maintaining health and wellness goals that will facilitate healthy lifestyles.
+EvalGroup provided a health and wellness Program Coordinator and health and wellness Coaches to seven (7) regional locations throughout South Carolina.
+EvalGroup developed a customized health and wellness plan for action on a state-wide basis that assisted service members, family members, and retirees in creating, reaching, and maintaining their health and wellness goals, facilitating healthy lifestyles.

 North Carolina Works (NCWorks)